MonstyrSlayr/Undertale-10th-Anniversary-Toby-Fox/README.md

 feel free to contribute, if you're comfortable with python

 # Download
-download the program from the Releases tab
+download the program for your OS from the Releases tab
 - **full_radiation**: the whole package, with speech to text, pressing Z to flip, and pressing X to poison yourself
 - **just_speech**: just the speech to text